ko-ichi-h/khcoder/README.md

 1. Download & install Perl: http://strawberryperl.com/
 2. (Fork and) clone this repository
-3. Download \*.exe file (Winzip self-extractor) of KH Coder 3
+3. Download released \*.exe file (Winzip self-extractor) of KH Coder 3
 4. Unzip the downloaded file into the clone directory
 5. Open command prompt window and go to the clone directory, type "perl kh_coder.pl", and hit "Enter" key

 If you get errors like "Can't locate **Jcode**.pm in @INC", you need to install Perl module called "**Jcode**".
 To install it, type "cpanm **Jcode**" and hit "Enter" key on your command prompt window.

-Above procedure is for people who want to modify or develop KH Coder.
-If you want to just try or use KH Coder, just unzip the downloaded \*.exe file and double click “kh_coder.exe”.
+Above procedure is for people who want to develop or modify KH Coder.
+If you want to just try or use KH Coder, you don't need Perl.
+Please just download and unzip released \*.exe file.

 ## On Linux or other Un\*x like system